immutable/unreal-immutable-sdk/README.md

 ![Zk Evm Send Transaction](ZkEvmSendTransaction.png)

-### Android and iOS PKCE login (Unreal Engine 5.0+ only)
+### Android, iOS and macOS PKCE login (Unreal Engine 5.0+ only)

-For Android and iOS, you can use the [Authorization Code Flow with Proof Key for Code Exchange (PKCE)](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow-with-proof-key-for-code-exchange-pkce) login flow instead of [Device Code Authorisation](https://auth0.com/docs/get-started/authentication-and-authorization-flow/device-authorization-flow#:~:text=Your%20Auth0%20Authorization%20Server%20redirects,authorized%20to%20access%20the%20API.).
+For Android, iOS and macOS, you can use the [Authorization Code Flow with Proof Key for Code Exchange (PKCE)](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow-with-proof-key-for-code-exchange-pkce) login flow instead of [Device Code Authorisation](https://auth0.com/docs/get-started/authentication-and-authorization-flow/device-authorization-flow#:~:text=Your%20Auth0%20Authorization%20Server%20redirects,authorized%20to%20access%20the%20API.).
 This means the gamer has one less step to complete and will be redirected back to the game after successfully authenticating.

 To use this flow you will need to: